mcmadhatter/ArduOpenDSKY/README.md

 - Real Time Clock (RTC)
 - Sound

-## Should Be Supported But Not Fully Tested Modules
+## Should Work But Not Fully Tested Modules
 - 7 Segment Displays

 # Development environment
 This project has been developed with PlatformIO  - see https://platformio.org/get-started for more information on installing platformIO.
-If you want to use the arduino development environment instead, then rename the src folder to ArduOpenDSKY and it should be possible to open the .ino file and compile/download with the Arduino IDE.
+If you want to use the arduino development environment instead, then rename the src folder to ArduOpenDSKY and it will be possible to open the .ino file and compile/download with the Arduino IDE.

 # Required libraries
-The following libraries are required:
+The following libraries for arduino are required:

 - TinyGPSPlus by Mikal Hart, this should be available from here https://github.com/mikalhart/TinyGPSPlus
 - digitalWriteFast by Watterott electronic, this should be available from here https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast